Zinale/Z1-F1-Telemetry-Hub/README.md

 This project wouldn't be possible without the resources and groundwork provided by the community and external services:

 * 🏁 **EA SPORTS & Formula 1:** F1® 24, F1® 25, F1® 26 and related game assets/logos are trademarks of Electronic Arts Inc. and Formula One Digital Media Limited. *Note: This is an unofficial, community-driven tool and is strictly not affiliated with, nor endorsed by, EA SPORTS or Formula 1.*
 * 🗺️ **Track Data:** The track coordinate files used for the live map drawing (`tracks/` directory) were sourced and adapted from [Fredrik2002's f1-25-telemetry-application](https://github.com/Fredrik2002/f1-25-telemetry-application).
-Huge thanks to them for their amazing work on extracting the track geometries!
 * 🛡️ **Repository Assets:** Badges and aesthetic elements for this README were generated using [Shields.io](https://shields.io/) and [SimpleIcons](https://simpleicons.org).

 ---